-She was born into a wealthy family and with her third husband, she and the Frenchman M. LaLaurie became the toast of the town, a social couple known for elegant and desirable parties.
+She was born into a wealthy family, and with her third husband, she and the Frenchman M. LaLaurie became the toast of the town, a social couple known for elegant and desirable parties.

 Some guests had cause to question whether there were actually people still in the house and brushed aside their now worries hosts to re-enter the building.
 The heroic guests emerged shortly with dozens of people in tow.
-Some were coughing from the smoke inhalation, some were in a much worse state.
-Some looked like they were the victims of human experiments, torture and certain abuse at the hands of the LaLauries’.
+Some were coughing from the smoke inhalation, and some were in a much worse state.
+Some looked like they were the victims of human experiments, torture, and certain abuse at the hands of the LaLauries’.

-A mob grew, seeking vengeance and when the LaLauries’ escaped and boarded a boat for France the mob turned to the house that had been a vile prison for goodness knows how many tortured souls.
+A mob grew, seeking vengeance, and when the LaLauries’ escaped and boarded a boat for France, the mob turned to the house that had been a vile prison for goodness knows how many tortured souls.